-Do you associate Yoshino in Nara with cherry blossom viewing?
+Do you associate Yoshino in Nara with the cherry blossom viewing?

 300 years ago, Mt.
 Yoshino was also a training site for ascetic pilgrims.